Ramos-Ramos/ramos-ramos.github.io/_posts/personal/comics/2024-06-13-orix-pitching-lab.md

   - name: "3.
 The rookie: Seiryu Kotajima"
   - name: "4.
 The comeback kid: Ren Mukunoki"
   - name: "5.
 The unproven: Kazuma Satoh"
-  - name: Pitching lab goes brrr (I have no better header for a conclusion)
+  - name: Pitching lab goes brrr (We have no better header for a conclusion)
 thumbnail: /assets/img/orix_pitching_lab/orix_pitching_lab_preview.png
 ---